Operation Grapple: Grapple Z series (4 tests)

 The first test was of Pendant, a fission bomb boosted with solid lithium hydride intended as a primary for a thermonuclear bomb.
 Rather than being dropped from a bomber, this bomb was suspended from a string of four vertically stacked barrage balloons.
 This was chosen over an air drop because the bomb assembly could not be fitted into a droppable casing, but it introduced a host of problems.
 A balloon test had been tried only once before by the British, during Operation Antler at Maralinga in October 1957.
 William Saxby from Aldermaston was placed in charge of the balloon crews, who commenced training at RAF Cardington in Bedfordshire in January 1958.
 Inflating the balloons required 1,200 cylinders of hydrogen gas, and there were no reserves.
 If another balloon test was required, then the empty cylinders would have to be returned to the United Kingdom for refilling, and then shipped out again.
-An important consideration was how they could be shot down if they broke loose of their moorings with a live hydrogen bomb.
+An important consideration was how they could be shot down if they broke loose of their moorings with a live nuclear bomb.
 The cargo ship SS Tidecrest arrived at Christmas Island on 20 July, but the firing harness was lost at San Francisco International Airport on 1 August, and a replacement had to be flown out.
 The Pendant fissile core arrived by air on 12 August, and the weapon was assembled with its external neutron initiator unit.
 On 22 August 1958 it was hoisted 1500 ft in the air over the south east corner of Christmas Island, and it detonated at 09:00.
 The yield was assessed at 24 ktTNT.

-The next test was of Flagpole, an unboosted version of Orange Herald known as Indigo Herald.
+The next test was of Flagpole, a scaled down version of the Grapple Y device with a small, unboosted primary known as Indigo Herald.
 It was air dropped by Valiant XD822, flown by Squadron Leader Bill Bailey, with XD818 flown by Flight Lieutenant Tiff O'Connor as the grandstand aircraft, on 2 September 1958.
 This was the first live drop of a British nuclear weapon using blind radar technique.
 This meant that the bomb would be dropped using radar rather than visually with the optical bombsight, a technique normally reserved for when a target is obscured by cloud or smoke.
 Bailey managed to place the bomb 95 yd from the target.
 It detonated at 8500 ft about 2.5 km offshore from South East Point on Christmas Island at 08:24 with a yield of about 1.2 MtTNT.